shanesturrock/bioit/docs/BioIT-repository.md

     wget https://download2.rstudio.org/server/rhel8/x86_64/rstudio-server-rhel-2023.06.1-524-x86_64.rpm

-To run RStudio Server with a specific version of R, or where no meta-RPMs are being used, do the following before installing the rstudio server package:
+If you're using meta-RPMs ignore the next bit but if only using environment modules you need to specify where R is by doing the following before installing the rstudio server package:

     sudo mkdir /etc/rstudio
     sudo vi /etc/rstudio/rserver.conf